 Conclusion

 It is interesting to note that the Boosting approach also measures the relative influence of each predictor present in our model, which is a measure based on the number of times that predictor is selected for splitting weighted by how much it improves the model.
-From the output below (Figure 1), we can see that the Excess Kurtosis of the Integrated Profile is given a very large relative infuence value, where as all the other predictors are given relatively small values.
+From the output below (Figure 1), we can see that the Excess Kurtosis of the Integrated Profile is given a very large relative influence value, where as all the other predictors are given relatively small values.
 This may be due to the fact that since it is a measure of the integrated profile, it shares information with other predictors of the integrated profile in the model, so that only one of these predictors is truly necessary to make a good split.
 However, this does not account for why predictors based on the DM-SNR Curve have such low relative influence values as well.

 Based on the results above, we can see that every method attempted performs well on the data.
 This was done after subsetting the data, and testing the accuracy of it on the majority of our data, known as our test data set.
 Although the misclassification rate is quite small at ~2-3%, that still roughly equates to ~300-400 misclassified observations in our dataset of n = 16,648, which is quite a lot.
 This says that there is still room for improvement to be made, even in our best approach of Bagging.
 Possible improvements could also be made in the data collection phase as well, incorporating more measures of the Integrated Profile and DM-SNR Curve, or new measurements of these pulsar candidates entirely if possible.